 Women are twice as likely as men to develop gallstones, especially in ladies who have had children.
-The main reason is the female hormone, oestrogen.
-Excess oestrogen from pregnancy, hormone replacement therapy, and birth control pills can potentially increase cholesterol levels in bile and decrease gallbladder movement, which then leads to gallstones.
+The main reason is the female hormone, estrogen.
+Excess estrogen from pregnancy, hormone replacement therapy, and birth control pills can potentially increase cholesterol levels in bile and decrease gallbladder movement, which then leads to gallstones.

 Besides people who are obese and females, especially those who have had children, those who are forty (40) or older also have an increased risk of gallstones.

 Post laparoscopic removal of the gallbladder, most patients usually stay for one night.
 Most of them can return to work within a week.
-They can also resume most of their social activities in a week’s time.
+They can also resume most of their social activities in a week.

 The best test to diagnose gallstones is the ultrasound.
 It is non-invasive and has no radiation risk.
-We have other methods also to diagnose gallstones, please refer to “Diagnosis of Gallstone Disease“
+We have other methods also to diagnose gallstones.

 Yes, but it a very rare to have emergency complications.
-The gallstone may block up the duct of the gallbladder and cause the gallbladder infection, also known as acute cholecystitis.
+The gallstone may block up the duct of the gallbladder and cause gallbladder infection, also known as acute cholecystitis.
 A severe form of infection may lead to gangrene of the gallbladder.
-Sometimes the gallstone may slip into the common bile duct and cause obstruction of the bile duct which causes jaundice.
+Sometimes the gallstone may slip into the common bile duct and obstruct the bile duct which causes jaundice.
 If the obstructed ducts get infected, also called cholangitis, this may lead to death.